Ups and downs: UK nuclear forces

 In the mid-fifties, the first carriers of strategic nuclear weapons entered service with the KVVS.
 For this purpose, three projects of so-called long-range bombers were created at once.
 V-series.
 The Avro Vulcan aircraft became the most massive in the series - more than 130 units were built in total.
 Also, more than a hundred Vickers Valiant bombers and less than 90 Handley Page Victor aircraft entered service.

 All three V-bombers were to carry and use existing and future nuclear and conventional bombs.
-In the future, it was planned to create missile weapons for them, but this program was eventually abandoned.
+In the future, they were to be equipped with rocket weapons, but this program was eventually abandoned.

 Avro Vulcan strategic bomber